 All pupils will be assessed upon entry and at the beginning of the academic year using data from their previous school and our subject specific baseline assessments.
-This is in addition to the Toe by Toe reading test which will be administered on a termly basis.

 Reading ages will be discussed on a termly basis by the English department and the SENCO to ascertain the impact of the reading intervention sessions.

 Some pupils may well be referred to the SENCO to investigate potential learning needs and the following procedure is then followed.

 The SENCO will test for spelling, reading speed, comprehension, reading accuracy and processing speed issues.
 A report will be provided and the information added to the pupil passport.
 This will be shared with all relevant staff and a copy put into the pupils file alongside the amended pupil passport.
 Relevant interventions and/or actions will be recommended as part of this process.

 In some cases it will be necessary to refer the pupil to an external agency such as CAMHS or an educational psychologist.
 The findings from these agencies will be collated and incorporated into the pupil passport.
 This will be shared with the relevant teaching staff.

 To further support reading, Archway are in the process of funding a member of staff to do individual targeted intervention with pupils across the key stages.
 Due to the current pandemic, this has not been able to take place.

 Some pupils may not have SEN but have gaps in their basic skills in literacy and numeracy.
 This will be addressed by a variety of strategies.

 - Teaching in the first instance will provide opportunities to promote and improve literacy and numeracy.
 This includes the use of “word of the day” and opportunities to practice reading as well as the highlighting of mathematical operations in other subjects.

 This is covered on a departmental level and utilises the following structure and principles: